Esperanza Spalding: 2016–present: Emily's D+Evolution, Exposure, and 12 Little Spells

 In March 2016, Spalding released her fifth studio album, Emily's D+Evolution, a concept album featuring a funk rock sound.
 The album was co-produced by Spalding with longtime David Bowie collaborator Tony Visconti.
-On the album, Spalding sings through the alter ego of Emily, which is her middle name.
-In an interview, Spalding stated that Emily "is a spirit, or a being, or an aspect who I met, or became aware of.
-I recognize that my job... is to be her arms and ears and voice and body".
+On the album, Spalding sings through the alter ego of Emily (which is her middle name and childhood moniker), who she claims is a personification of a newfound innocence and authenticity to her composition.
 The album and corresponding tour featured musicians Matthew Stevens on guitar, Justin Tyson and Karriem Riggins on drums.

-In July 2017, Spalding was appointed a Professor of the Practice of Music at Harvard University.
+In July 2017, Spalding was appointed a professor of the Practice of Music at Harvard University.
 Five months later, in December, Spalding released Exposure, which is her sixth studio album.
 For this project, she embarked on a creative experiment beginning on September 12, 2017, setting out to create the album from start to finish in 77 consecutive hours, while streaming the whole creative process live on Facebook.
 Once completed, she released 7,777 limited edition recordings of the album.
 The packaging of the physical album included a piece of the original notepaper Esperanza used to write the lyrics and music, allowing those who witnessed the process to own a piece of the creation itself, directly from the source.
 About the experiment, Spalding stated that the live aspect of it forced her to be more creative, because there was no option to return to the same thing and try again.

 From October 7–18, 2018, Spalding released twelve tracks—one per day—that together form her seventh studio album, 12 Little Spells.
 Each "spell" was accompanied by a music video released on her YouTube channel and correlates to a singular body part.
 Spalding described the album's experimental structure as a result of her gradual distancing from the title of an "artist", gravitating towards a concept-driven identity.
 On January 27, 2020, the album won the Grammy Award for Best Jazz Vocal Album.

 In 2020 and 2021, Spalding worked with Wayne Shorter on a new operatic work titled Iphigenia, with Spalding writing the libretto.
 The opera premiered in select locations on both coasts of the United States in the fall of 2021 and in February 2022.

 On September 24, 2022, National Sawdust hosted the premier of the opera, "A Good of Her Own Making," by Spalding and Jojo Abot.

+On August 9, 2024, Spalding released a collaborative album, Milton + Esperanza, with Brazilian singer Milton Nascimento.
+In 2024, Spalding featured on the Odyssey album by Nubya Garcia.

+Spalding was a nominee for the 2025 Grammys in the category of Jazz Vocal Album for her album Milton + Esperanza.

+In February 2025, Spalding was named Harper’s Bazaar Music Director.